trenskow/donot/README.md

 # Access Control

-Besides the `allowHidden` and `allowTemplates` options, Smart Static also supports more fine-grained control through the `accessControl` option.
+Besides the `allowHidden` and `allowTemplates` options, *donot* also supports more fine-grained control through the `accessControl` option.

 An example below.